QuentinRa/blog.quentinra.dev/games/unity/scripts/index.md

 public class SomeClass : MonoBehaviour {} // Multiple
 ```

-We can prevent users from using this component more than once to the same game object using:
+We can prevent users from using this component more than once on the same game object using:

 ```cs
 [DisallowMultipleComponent]